schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Confining Brotherhood

-A procurement clerk dares at a abroad entrance.
+A procurement clerk dares at an abroad entrance.

 ## Enlarged Header